-- 6. Using the sauté function on your pressure or multi cooker, simmer the cooking liquid until it reduces by half, 6 to 10 minutes.
+- Using the sauté function on your pressure or multi cooker, simmer the cooking liquid until it reduces by half, 6 to 10 minutes.
 Stir in the preserves, bourbon, and lemon juice.
 Simmer until warmed through, about 3 minutes.
-Serve with the ham.

-This recipe makes a terrific centerpiece ham.
+This Instant Pot ham recipe makes a terrific centerpiece ham.
 And I don’t say that lightly.
 My family LOVES ham.
 I don’t.
 So I was fully prepared for this to be another recipe they’d love while I looked for something else to eat.
 But I was pleasantly surprised to find that I liked it.
-I wouldn’t say it was love at first bite but I did like it.
+I wouldn’t say it was love at first bite, but I did like it.

 My ham weighed in at around 5 pounds, slightly larger than called for, so I had to trim about 1/3 off the long side to get it to fit.

-I sent some of the extra ham to over to my son and he said even though it had been a couple days the glazed ham was superb.
+I sent some of the extra ham over to my son, and he said even though it had been a couple days, the glazed ham was superb.
 So it keeps well, too.